 Life as a ’50s teenager was divided between school and weekends.
 The clothing worn to each was very different.
-Schools had rules, a lot of rules, that governed the type of clothing students could wear such as hem length, shoes, and even hairstyles.
-Breaking one of these rules meant punishment or public ridicule or worse… calling the parents.
+Schools had rules — a lot of rules — that governed the type of clothing students could wear, such as hem length, shoes, and even hairstyles.
+Breaking one of these rules meant punishment or public ridicule or worse… calling their parents.

 Long skirts and blouses made up the bulk of ’50s teen school clothes.
-The skirt had to be long, mid-calf in the early years rising higher and higher but never showing the knee by the end of the decade.
-Skirts could either be full swing skirts worn over layers of fluffy crinolines or straight long pencil skirts.
+The skirt had to be long, mid-calf in the early years and rising higher and higher, but never showing the knee by the end of the decade.
+Skirts could either be full swing skirts worn over layers of fluffy crinolines, or straight long pencil skirts.
 The two styles were worn equally, alternating every few days.
-1950s skirts came in an array of solid colors and patterns and materials for spring and winter.
+1950s skirts came in an array of solid colors, patterns, and materials for spring and winter.

-Long sleeves blouses were usually not white but small prints of flowers, dots, or repetitive geometric designs.
-The plaid long sleeve blouse looked like one of dad’s casual shirts although these were usually reserved for the weekends.
+Long sleeve blouses were usually not white but small prints of flowers, dots, or repetitive geometric designs.
+The plaid long sleeve blouse looked like one of dad’s casual shirts, although these were usually reserved for the weekends.
 All blouses buttoned up to the top of the neck- no room for immodesty in the ’50s!
 Learn more about 1950s blouses and shop for them here.

 Besides blouses, knit short sleeve sweater tops were equally popular alternatives to light blouses.
 They came in pretty pastel colors in spring, decorated with beading or embroidery around the high round necks.
 The length was very short, just enough to tuck into a skirt or layered over the skirt band for a slightly more casual look.